ayeletmz/Lightning-Network-Congestion-Attacks/README.md

 # Lightning-Network-Congestion-Attacks

-The source code for all experiments and simulations in the article <link>.
+The source code for all experiments and simulations in <link>.